plgd-dev/doc/content/en/tutorials/shared-ownership.md

 toc: true
 ---

-Devices are in the authorization service organized by the owner ID retrieved from the JWT token.
-The plgd API will based on this value identify the user and grant him the permission only to devices he owns.
+Devices are organized in the identity service by the owner ID retrieved from the JWT token.
+The plgd API will be based on this value to identify the user and grant him the permissions only to devices he owns.
 By default, JWT claim `sub` is used as the owner ID.
 In case you connect the plgd authorization service with the Auth0, each logged-in user can access only his devices.
 This behaviour can be changed by changing the `OWNER_CLAIM` configuration property and adding custom claim to your Auth0 users.

 ## How to use custom claim with Auth0